 The illumination is due with various RGB leds for each cell to have an uniform colour distribution, and the piece detection it’s done with a hall effect sensor, so the piece has to have a very little magnet under it.

-Depending if it’s necessary to know the pointing direction of the piece, each cell will have one or three sensors and one or two magnets.
+Depending if it’s necessary to know the pointing direction of the piece, each cell will have one or three sensors and the piece one or two magnets.

 The cells distribution is done in various circuits, the first one has the leds and sensors.
 The leds are driven by a rgb led controller and the sensors are read by a parallel load shift register: